-The Director of Graduate Studies (DGS), acting as the designee for the Department Head, will assign 2 reviewers for each dissertation proposal - typically 2 faculty members in communication.
+The Director of Graduate Studies (DGS), acting as the designee for the Department Head, will assign 2 reviewers for each dissertation proposal - typically 2 faculty members in Communication.
 The major advisor should come up with 5 suggested reviewers.
 These names are submitted to the DGS via email with the dissertation abstract.
-The DGS may or may not pick solely from this list at her/his discretion.
+The DGS may or may not pick solely from this list at their discretion.

 The student and major advisor are encouraged to submit the abstract and suggested reviewer list before the dissertation proposal and scheduling form are submitted to ensure that the reviewer assignment process does not interfere with the defense timeline.
 Proposal defenses must be at least two weeks from when the defendable draft of the proposal is announced.
-The proposal must be sent to the committee and the program assistant and the reviewers confirmed before it can be announced, so the sooner the abstract and suggested reviewer list are submitted, the sooner reviewers can be assigned.
+The proposal must be sent to the committee and the department administrator, and the reviewers confirmed, before the defense can be announced, so the sooner the abstract and suggested reviewer list are submitted, the sooner reviewers can be assigned.

-Within one week of submission of the abstract and reviewer list during the semester (weeks 1-15 of fall and spring semester, not including breaks), the DGS will assign 2 reviewers and notify the student and committee of the assignment.
+During the semester (weeks 1-15 of fall and spring semester, not including breaks), within one week of submission of the abstract and reviewer list, the DGS will assign 2 reviewers and notify the student and major advisor of that assignment.